03_Balgrist

 26.06.2026 13:25

-Following a competitive selection process with 17 applications, two cross-institutional projects in the field of precision medicine have been selected for funding under the 3rd Call for Proposals for Research Consortia.
+After a two-stage competitive selection process, two cross-institutional projects in the field of precision medicine were selected for funding as part of the third call for translational projects.

-The 3rd Call for Proposals for Research Consortia (2025–2026) by The LOOP Zurich attracted a total of 17 applications.
-Following an initial review round, 7 consortia were invited to submit a full proposal.
-In a subsequent, multi-stage evaluation process – incorporating external expert reviews and assessment by the responsible evaluation committee – two projects were ultimately selected for multi-year funding: ReGenStent and AU-FUS Brain Networks.
-Both initiatives aim to advance innovative approaches within the Zurich university medicine network towards first-in-human application.
+The third call for proposals (2025–2026) of The LOOP Zurich received a total of 17 submitted pre-proposals.
+Following an initial review round, eight consortia were invited to submit full proposals.
+In the subsequent two-stage evaluation process—incorporating external expert reviews as well as assessment by the responsible evaluation committee—two projects were ultimately selected for multi-year funding: ReGenStent and AU-FUS Brain Networks.
+Both initiatives aim to advance innovative approaches within Zurich’s university medical network to first-in-human application.

-Together, the two projects span the range from cardiovascular regeneration to precision neuropharmacology, bringing together expertise from the University of Zurich, ETH Zurich, University Hospital Zurich, University Children’s Hospital Zurich, and further partner institutions.
-With clearly defined regulatory and clinical translation pathways, ReGenStent and AU-FUS Brain Networks reflect The LOOP Zurich’s commitment to translating excellent biomedical research into better diagnostics and therapies for patients.
+Together, the two funded projects cover a broad spectrum—from cardiovascular regeneration to precision neuropharmacology.
+They bring together the expertise of the University of Zurich, ETH Zurich, University Hospital Zurich, University Children’s Hospital Zurich, and additional partner institutions.
+With clearly defined regulatory requirements and pathways to clinical application, ReGenStent and AU-FUS Brain Networks exemplify The LOOP Zurich’s commitment to translating outstanding biomedical research into improved diagnostics and therapies for the benefit of patients.

 AU-FUS Brain Networks: Non-invasive precision neuropharmacology

-The project is set to start in December 2026 and is made possible by the Vontobel Foundation.
+The project is scheduled to start in December 2026 and is supported by funding from the Vontobel Foundation.

 ReGenStent: Regenerative stents for children with heart disease

-In dedicated safety studies, the researchers will examine how stable and well tolerated these stents are in the bloodstream of growing children.
-Using modern computer models and medical imaging, they will also plan in detail the shape and size of the stents and how they behave as the blood vessels grow.
-The aim of this work is to offer children with congenital heart defects a growth-friendly, regenerative solution as an alternative to metal stents, which have to be replaced several times during growth and therefore require repeated interventions.
+In dedicated safety studies, researchers are investigating how stable the bioresorbable stents are within the bloodstream of growing children and how well they are tolerated by the body.
+Using advanced computational models and imaging techniques, they also plan the shape and size of the stents and assess their behavior as blood vessels grow.
+The goal is to provide children with congenital heart defects with a regenerative, growth-adaptive alternative to conventional metal stents, which must be replaced multiple times as the child grows and therefore require repeated interventions.

-The project is set to start in November 2026.
+The project is scheduled to begin in November 2026.